WATER SOFTENER – HARD WATER, IRON & MANGANESE

 Hard water contaminants (magnesium & calcium) found in Sudbury can be removed with a water softener.
 EPA (Environmental Protection Agency) has no maximum levels set for calcium and magnesium in drinking water.
 These minerals can eventually have significant affects on your home’s plumbing as well as your ability to clean.
 Hard water interferes with almost every cleaning task, including washing dishes, laundry and taking a shower.
 Clothing can look dingy and feel rough and scratchy, dishes and glasses get spotted and film may build up on shower doors, bathtubs, sinks and faucets.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Finally, hard water can cause a scale build-up in pipes that can lower water pressure throughout the house.

-Also found in Sudbury are iron & manganese.The EPA maximum allowable levels for iron & manganese as secondary contaminants is .3 parts and .05 parts per million.
+Also found in Sudbury are iron & manganese.The EPA maximum allowable levels for iron & manganese as secondary contaminants are .3 parts and .05 parts per million.
 Small amounts of these minerals can have large affects on your home’s water quality.

 There are different types of water softeners, including up-flow (preferred) versus down-flow.
 This can make a big difference in effectiveness if there are elevated levels of manganese or iron in the water.
 Additionally, a high efficiency water softener will use much less salt and water in the equipment’s regeneration cycle.
 For a full discussion on hard water, see the link at Hard water.